ApolloAuto/apollo/docs/howto/how_to_launch_and_run_apollo.md

 ### Replay Demo Record

-To see if the system works, use the demo 'record' to "feed" the system.
+To see if the system works, use the demo record to "feed" the system.

 ```
 # You need to download the demo record using the following commands